ru22-14/veg-foodie/README.md

     1. Change screen size from Desktop/laptop to tablet and mobile and see how it changes
        its spacing and size.
-    2. While on other pages click the logo to get back to home page.
+    2. While on other pages click the logo to redirect to the home page.

 2. Navigation bar

     1. Go to home page from desktop/laptop.
-    2. Change the screen size to tablet view and mobile view to check if the navigation bar is responsive and go under the Logo on the left side.
+    2. Change the screen size to tablet view and mobile view to check if the navigation bar is responsive and moves under the Logo on the left side.
-    3. Click on the logo and check if it brings back to the home page.
+    3. Click on the logo and check if it takes the user to the home page.
-    4. Hover over the navigation bar and verify if a square border appears on each of them.
+    4. Hover over the navigation bar and verify if a square border appears on each of the
+       navigation options.

 3. Hero image

-    1. Go to home page from desktop/laptop.
+    1. Go to the home page from desktop/laptop.
-    2. Change the screen size to tablet view and mobile view to check if the image shrinks and expands according to the screen size.
+    2. Change the screen size to tablet view and mobile view to check if the image contracts and expands according to the screen size.
-    3. verify the is no overflow.
+    3. Verify that there is no overflow.

 3. Online reservation

-    1. hover over the online reservation button and see how much  it zoom out in medium to small screen sizes.
+    1. Hover over the online reservation button and see how much  it zooms out in all the different screen sizes.
-    2. verify it is fixed in the middle.
+    2. Verify that it always stays in the middle.

 4. About Us

-    1. Change the screen size to tablet view and mobile view to check if the about us section schrinks and a scroll bar appears when reduces the screen size.
+    1. Change the screen size to tablet view and mobile view to check if the about us section contracts and a scroll bar appears.

 5. Menu

-    1. Reduce and expand the width of the window to experience change in the shape of both menu cards.
+    1. Reduce and increase the size of the window to experience change in the shape of both menu cards.
-    2. Verify they dont overlap each other when changes the screen to tablet and mobile view.
+    2. Verify that they dont overlap each other when the screen size is changed to tablet and
+       mobile view.
-    3. Verify that scroll bar appears on both menu cards when changes on mobile view.
+    3. Verify that the scroll bar appears on both menu cards when the screen size is changed to mobile view.
-    4. Hover over them to see if they change colourfrom transparent background to black background with a golden border.
+    4. Hover over them to see if they change color from transparent to black background with a golden border.

 6. Contact

-    1. Reduce and expand the width of the window to see if the contact section changes its display.
+    1. Reduce and increase the size of the window to see if the contact section changes its display.
-    2. verify that the contact, opening hours and address moves towards left while reducing the screen to mobile view and google map moves below.
+    2. Verify that the contact, opening hours and address moves towards left  and the google map moves below it on changing the screen size to mobile view.
-    3. verify if a vertically and horizontally scroll bar appears in map.
+    3. Verify that a vertical and horizontal scroll bar appears in the map on reducing the screen size.

 7. Footer

-    1. Change the width of the window to tablet and mobile view and verify if the footer remains in the center and does not overlap.
+    1. Change the size of the window to tablet and mobile view and verify that the footer remains
+       in the center and does not overlap.
-    2. verify all the social media icons show a golden zoom in border when hover over them.
+    2. Verify that all the social media icons show a golden zoom-in border when the user hovers over them.

 ### Reservation Form

-1. Go to Home page and click the online reservation button located in the hero image.
+1. Go to the Home page and click the online reservation button located in the center of the hero image.
-2. verify if a new page opens in a new tab.
+2. Verify that a new page always opens in a new tab.
 1. Navigation bar
-    1. Reduce the window width to see if the navigation bar goes on the left under the logo.
+    1. Reduce the window size to see if the navigation bar moves on to the left under the logo.
 2. Form
-    1. Enter all the rquired data and click on request button.
+    1. Enter all the required data and click on the request button.
-    2. Verify if the request button changes its border and font from black to golden colour when hover over it.
+    2. Verify that the request button changes its border and font from black to golden colour when the user hovers over it.
-    3. change the sreen size to tablet and mobile view and see if the form changes its width and moves to the left.
+    3. Change the sreen size to tablet and mobile view and see if the form changes its size and moves to the left.
 3. Footer

-    1. Verify that the footer remains in the middle while reducing and expanding the window width.
+    1. Verify that the footer remains in the center while reducing and increasing the size of the window.
-    2. Hover over the social media icons to check if a slow zoom in border appears.
+    2. Hover over the social media icons to check if a slow zoom-in border appears.

 ### Confirmation

-1. Enter required data and press the request button on reservation form and see if a new page opens in a new tab.
+1. Enter the required data and press the request button on the reservation form and see if a new page opens in a new tab.
-2. Navigation bar
-    1. Verify the navigation bar same as in home page.
+2. Navigation bar: Verify that the navigation bar is the same as on the home page.
-3. Confirmation
-    1. Reduce the window width to see how the confirmation message changes its place to the left.
+3. Confirmation: Reduce the window size to see that the confirmation message moves to the left.
-4. Footer
-    1. repeat the steps same as we did in Home.
+4. Footer: Repeat the same steps performed in the previos sections.

 ## Validator